Code-Institute-Submissions/raw-dessert-recipes/README.md

             - **Issue** - Bootstrap grid layout required changing.
             - **Fix** - Updated bootstrap `<div>` tags with various classes and styling within the `html files` and retested until application fully responsive on all device sizes.

+Bug
+Not Found - The requested URL was not found on the server.
+If you entered the URL manually please check your spelling and try again.

 ## Deployment
 The following section describes the process to deploy this project to Heroku.